-The models in the third and fourth columns test Hypothesis 2, which predicts that increased news pressure will decrease the likelihood of a new media scandal.
+The models in the third and fourth columns test H2, which predicts that increased news pressure will decrease the likelihood of a new media scandal.
 Due to the limitations of instrumental variables models for binary outcome measures discussed above, I first present a fixed effects OLS model with the endogenous news pressure variable in the third column before reporting a linear IV model with fixed effects, which instruments for news pressure using an indicator for exogenous news events, in the fourth column (both are estimated with standard errors that are robust to arbitrary heteroscedasticity and autocorrelation).
-The IV model performs well, passing numerous weak instrument diagnostics (results available upon request) including the first-stage F threshold of 10 recommended by Staiger and Stock.
-103 Moreover, the OLS and IV results are quite different, allowing us to reject the null of exogeneity (p < 0.01).
-Specifically, while the OLS estimate of the effect of news pressure on scandal onset is positive and significant (p < 0.10), the estimated effect in the IV model is negative and significant (p < 0.05), as predicted by Hypothesis 2.
-In substantive terms, news pressure reduces the likelihood of a new scandal once we account for the endogeneity between news pressure and scandal onset.
-These results are robust to instrumenting for news pressure in the previous week using a lagged exogenous news event indicator or including the exogenous
+The IV model performs well, passing numerous weak instrument diagnostics (results available upon request) including the first-stage F threshold of 10 recommended by Staiger and Stock.103 Moreover, the OLS and IV results are quite different, allowing us to reject the null of exogeneity (p < .01).104 Specifically, while the OLS estimate of the effect of news pressure on scandal onset is positive and significant (p < .10), the estimated effect in the IV model is negative and significant (p < .05) as predicted by H2.
+In substantive terms, news pressure reduces the likelihood that a new scandal once we account for the endogeneity between